Vegas Betting

 Read Review

-Venetian Race & Sportsbook hotel image
+Venetian Race & Sports book hotel image

-Venetian Race & Sportsbook
+Venetian Race & Sports book

 3355 South Las Vegas Boulevard

-Mega resort with massive sportsbook
+Mega resort with massive wagering lounge

 Extremely dark room makes that’s hard to find from the casino floor.